 Liked to use a customer branded example to help the sale

-What you see in the table is a very typical arrangement for someone who comes from the sales world, where they want to make money or work for themselves and come up with an idea to achieve that.
+What you see in the table is a very typical arrangement for someone who comes from the sales world, they have an idea, and they just need someone to build it and they’ll never have to work for anyone again.
 Our goal is to help build a business structure around that, to support their benefits (they’re FANTASTIC at talking to people) and reduce the concerns from being visible to the outside world (and therefore paying customers/investors) through the product.
-The result being a functioning business with a strong leader, and a structure that can complement their style so that it can sustain itself and grow.
+The result being a functioning business with a strong leader for this stage, and a structure that can complement their style so that it can sustain itself and grow.

 We want to play to the strengths, which as a salesperson it almost always focuses on whatever it takes to close the deal.
 This instantly adds a key parameter to the product:

-Must be maleable in nature, rapid addition of features, quick to change and adjust to get close to what was promised for this and all future sales.
+✔️ Must be malleable in nature, support rapid addition of features, quick to change and adjust to get close to what was promised for this and future sales.

 Some might identify this as agile, but it’s more than that.
 It’s designing a whole product in a very modular strategy with a number of other considerations at play.
 The other important benefit was the use of customer branded examples in the sales strategy.
-Not everyone you talk to results in a successful sale, it’s a tiny fraction that might be interested.
+Not everyone you talk to results in a successful sale, it’s a tiny fraction that might be interested – it might not even be 1%.
 So this brings us to the next key parameter:

 This introduces an admin interface, so the founder can easily add who they are targeting to the system in a controlled manner.